 Tues., May 17: Oak Openings | Metzger Marsh — International Migratory Bird Day

 Today we venture west of the Lake Erie marsh region to visit the Oak Openings region of Ohio.
 An ancient sand dune area, Oak Openings boasts nearly 80% of the state’s rare and endangered species.
 This unique dune and wetland complex creates a habitat that replicates the oak savannas and sand barren areas far into the Midwest.
 Here we hope to spot Lark and other sparrows, both Summer and Scarlet Tanagers, Red-headed Woodpecker, Eastern Bluebird, and Hooded, Pine, and Yellow-throated Warblers, and we may even see Eastern Meadowlark.

-After lunch, we head to Pearson Metropark to explore the newly-created Metzger Marsh, part of a large wetland restoration project.
+After lunch, we head to Pearson Metropark to explore the newly-created marsh, part of a large wetland restoration project.
 Common finds include Marsh Wren and Least, Spotted, and Semipalmated Sandpipers.
 We also network with other guides and experts to monitor the migration, so as activity calls, we follow!
 (B,L,D)

 We begin the day with a ferry trip to Kelley’s Island.
 Kelley’s Island offers unique habitats for birding, interesting cultural history, and North America’s best example of glacial grooves.
 After a late lunch we head back to the mainland and bird the under birded areas surrounding the Sandusky Bay and Catawba Island.
 We visit Marblehead and if we’re lucky, we may catch the endangered Lakeside Daisy in abundant bloom.
 We keep our eyes out for Mississippi Kite, as well as other species.
 While we’re here, we make sure to stop at the picturesque Marblehead Lighthouse.